Links on Android Authority may earn us a commission. Learn more.

-Spend enough time on the internet and you’re bound to come across a horror story or two of some unfortunate soul duped into spending hundreds of dollars on a counterfeit or fake phone.
-It may look like a brand new Samsung Galaxy S9 from the outside, but it’s not even close on the inside, with a cheap camera, outdated processor, and other cheaper components instead of the real thing.
+Spend enough time on the internet, and you’re bound to come across a horror story of some unfortunate soul duped into spending hundreds of dollars on a counterfeit or fake smartphone.
+It may look like a brand new Samsung Galaxy S22 Ultra from the outside, but it’s not even close on the inside, with a cheap camera, outdated processor, and other cheaper components instead of the real thing.

-Counterfeiting Samsung’s high-end products is big business in China.
-According to AnTuTu’s 2017 knock-off smartphone report, Samsung smartphones accounted for over 36 percent of the counterfeit market last year, significantly outpacing the iPhone’s 7.7 percent and Huawei’s meager 3.4 percent.
-The European Galaxy S7 Edge was by far the most faked phone on the list.
-The company’s 2017 report found 2.64 percent of the 17,424,726 verified phones that ran its benchmarks were knock-offs.
-That’s 460,000 confirmed fakes out there just based on this single sample.
-Given there are more than a billion smartphones on the market, that extrapolates to many millions of knockoffs.
+Counterfeiting high-end smartphones is big business in China.
+According to AnTuTu’s latest knock-off smartphone report, 4.24% of the phones that ran the company’s benchmark were knock-offs.
+That equals to 572,303 confirmed fakes out there just based on this single sample.
+More than a billion smartphones are on the market, which extrapolates to many millions of knock-offs.

-The most obvious place to detect a fake phone is the exterior design; buttons in the wrong place, bezels that don’t look quite right, or a camera housing that isn’t flush when it should be.
-Unfortunately, well-executed dodgy devices aren’t so easy to detect from the outside, they only become obvious once you start using them.
+The most obvious place to detect a fake smartphone is the exterior design; buttons in the wrong place, bezels that don’t look quite right, or a camera housing that isn’t flush when it should be.
+Unfortunately, well-executed dodgy devices aren’t so easy to detect from the outside; they only become apparent once you start using them.

 If a deal sounds too good to be true, it probably is.

-While it’s not always possible, we highly advise checking out second hand and refurbished phones in person before handing over big sums of money.
-This way you can not only double check the physical condition of the handset but also run a few simple tests to make sure it’s not a fake phone on the inside either.
+While it’s not always possible, we highly advise checking out second-hand and refurbished phones in person before handing over big sums of money.
+This way, you can double-check the handset’s physical condition and run a few simple tests to ensure it’s not a fake phone on the inside.

 Check that the hardware matches up

-A fake phone will scrimp out on cheaper hardware alternatives to make a profit.
-The most common scams involve using poor quality cameras, omitting NFC or fingerprint components, and even running homebrew software on cheaper processors.
-Fortunately, it’s very easy to find official spec sheets from handset manufacturers online to double check against the phone in your hands.
+A fake smartphone will also skimp out on hardware to make a profit.
+The most common scams involve using poor-quality cameras, omitting NFC or fingerprint components, and even running custom homebrew software on cheaper processors.
+Fortunately, it’s very easy to find official spec sheets from handset manufacturers online to double-check against the phone in your hands.

 Display resolution, UI themes, and processing hardware are the best ways to check for counterfeit hardware.

-First, make sure all the hardware works.
-Toggle Wi-Fi, Bluetooth, GPS, NFC, and any other features on and off.
+Make sure all the hardware works.
+Toggle Wi-Fi, Bluetooth, GPS, NFC, and other features on and off.
 Maybe even connect to another device or network.
 Checking the fingerprint scanner options are actually in the security settings menu isn’t a bad idea either, even if the seller isn’t keen on you locking the phone with your print before buying.

-Don’t forget to test out the cameras either.
-Make sure both the front and back cameras work and have all the features promised with the device, like a wide angle lens or telephoto zoom.
+Don’t forget to test out the cameras, either.
+Make sure both the front and back cameras work and have all the features promised with the device, like a wide-angle lens or telephoto zoom.
 A fake camera app’s features and layout are always different from official software.
 Finally, take a picture and check the megapixel count.
 You can do this by pressing the info button in the default gallery app or Google Photos.
-A clearly inferior camera module will be pretty easy to spot based on the photos it takes, even as viewed on the phone.
+An inferior camera module will be pretty easy to spot based on the photos it takes, even as viewed on the phone.

-You don’t need to take the phone apart to do this, you just need to quickly install CPU-Z from the Play Store.
-CPU-Z will give you a rundown of the key processing and low-level software components running inside the phone, which makes it virtually impossible to spoof.
+You don’t need to take the phone apart to do this.
+You just need to quickly install CPU-Z from the Play Store.
+The app will give you a rundown of the key processing and low-level software components inside the phone.
+It’s also much harder to spoof.

 Once installed, you can check out details about the CPU and GPU hardware on the opening page.
-If you’re not really into that technical stuff, the Device tab will give you the name of the processor chip under Hardware, which you can simply check against the spec sheet.
-You’ll also find the amount of RAM and the phone’s display resolution listed on this page, which again will instantly flag up any knock-offs.
+If you’re not really into that technical stuff, the Device tab will give you the name of the processor chip under Hardware.
+Compare this value against the device’s official spec sheet.
+You’ll also find the amount of RAM and the phone’s display resolution listed on this page, which will instantly flag any knock-offs.
 You can also install AIDA64 to cross-reference some details.

-Each phone’s cellular modem is given a unique 15 digit IMEI number.
-It’s registered against the phone’s make and model number, used to register and lock devices to specific networks, and can also be blacklisted to block phones or SIMs if they’re stolen.
+Each phone’s cellular modem has a unique 15-digit IMEI number.
+This gets registered against the phone’s make and model number.
+Carriers use this IMEI number to blacklist or block phones if stolen.

-A phone's IMEI can tell you the model associated with it, network compatibility, and if the handset has been stolen.
+A phone's IMEI can tell you the model associated with it, network compatibility, and if the handset was stolen.

-The IMEI number is also very helpful for checking if the phone is locked to a specific network.
-If you’re promised an unlocked phone, you certainly won’t want to find out it’s locked when you pop your SIM in.
-Sometimes sellers simply don’t check this information, others use the allure of an unlocked phone to bring in unsuspecting customers.
+The IMEI number can also help ascertain if the phone is locked to a specific network.
+If you’re promised an unlocked phone, you won’t want to find out otherwise when you pop your SIM in.
+Sellers often don’t check this information, while others use the allure of an unlocked phone to bring in unsuspecting customers.

-It’s not always possible to check all this with online sellers, but if you end up with a dud handset it’s not the end of the road.
-Legal protections will vary depending on your country of residence and chasing up fraudulent sellers is often a lost cause, but your method of payment can offer a level of protection.
+It’s not always possible to check all this with online sellers.
+Still, if you end up with a dud handset, it’s not necessarily the end of the road.
+Legal protections will vary depending on your country of residence, and chasing up fraudulent sellers is often a lost cause.
+Having said that, your payment method can offer a level of protection.

-Cash is best avoided, both due to the lack of a paper trail and inability to recover payment, even if you did get a receipt.
-Credit cards are better than debit, cash cards, or bank transfers in this regard too, as your bank can usually dispute a transaction to obtain a chargeback.
-Always check your specific bank’s terms and conditions.
-When buying online, PayPal offers inclusive buyer protection specifically covering knock-off goods and used products.
-Be sure to obtain proof of purchase and a detailed description of the item from the seller to act as evidence, just in case.
+Try to obtain proof of purchase and a detailed item description from the seller to act as evidence, just in case.
 It’s also a good idea to familiarize yourself with the seller’s reputation online via reviews and forum posts before committing to a purchase.
-A quick Google ahead of time might save you lots of agony after the fact.
+A quick Google search ahead of time might save you lots of agony after the fact.

-With all of the above in mind, you should be well prepared and protected against ending up with a fake phone.
-Chances of encountering one are slim, but it’s always best to be prepared.
-If you have any of your own tips or experiences to share, be sure to leave a comment below.
+With all of the above in mind, you’re now well prepared and protected against ending up with a fake smartphone.
+The chances of encountering one are slim, but it’s always best to be prepared.